Skip to main content

 Academic

-From a medico-legal and endocrine perspective, the ADA’s definition of “voluntary” in the context of is a fascinating intersection of public health goals and individual bio-autonomy.
+From a medico-legal and endocrine perspective, the ADA’s definition of “voluntary” in the context of workplace wellness programs is a fascinating intersection of public health goals and individual bio-autonomy.
 The very act of compelling an individual to undergo medical screening, even for ostensibly beneficial reasons, can introduce a stress-response element that confounds the data being collected.

 The hypothalamic-pituitary-adrenal (HPA) axis, our central stress response system, is exquisitely sensitive to perceived threats, including the psychological pressure of mandatory health evaluations.
 An elevation in cortisol, the primary stress hormone, can have downstream effects on insulin sensitivity, thyroid function, and gonadal hormone production.